 Golden Retrievers can also do well in homes with no outdoor spaces such as apartments, and it is an average maintenance dog.

 Lastly, the Golden Retriever loves spending time with its people.
 Often you will find them cuddling with the family in the evening when watching TV.

-Golden Retrievers bond very closely with their family, so adequate training to reduce separation anxiety when being left alone is recommended.
+Golden Retrievers bond very closely with their family, so it is recommended that owners provide adequate training to reduce separation anxiety when being left alone.

 However, because Goldens are so intelligent and easy to train, it usually does not take much effort to teach the dog to be comfortable at home alone for a few hours.